cromega08/100-days-of-cromega-code/r0-log.md

 On side, practice some flex in css, learn some properties i dont know even exist, and not much more.

 Repo: https://github.com/cromega08/nft_preview_card

+###R0D17

+Gonna be honest, this record isn't made on the date would be, it's made 2 days later.

+On the 17 day don't happen anything, actually, was my typing and erasing anything i do and make side searching of other things, my mind didn't sit and code that day.
+The useful thing i made was track a specified road for the frameworks and technologies i'm gonna learn, thats all.

+###Problems-Day

+Because personal problems, this day i don't code, only put aside the computer, didn't was a rest day, i didn't want even to rest, it's because certain health problems, so nothing.

+###R0D18

+We back with all the energy.

+After the needed rest day, today was a very productive day.
+Ended the responsive design for both of my last projects and published the pen of both.
+Learn the basic of the "Markdown" language and overwrite my first big README.md for the NFT Card.
+Publish both project on a Github Page for the first time and was very interesting, but with the automatics tools that github include, i didn't configure aything yet, but planning to learning on side and publish other projects with it.